Kong/gojira/doc/vagrant.md

 ### Kong running

-First, let's spin up a gojira.
-To make sure all future commands are trivial and clear, make sure `path/to/kong` points at the `master` branch.
+Before starting, make sure that `GOJIRA_DETECT_LOCAL` and `GOJIRA_PIN_LOCAL_TAG` are both set to `1`.
+The first one makes it so gojira detects if you are inside a `kong` repo, and will automatically reference it.
+The second one makes it so gojira references that kong path always with the same name.

-NOTE: If you have set `$KONG_PATH` for Vagrant, be sure to unset it before running gojira. gojira assumes that $KONG_PATH indicates where to find KONG _in the container_, not on the host.
+NOTE: If you have set `$KONG_PATH` for Vagrant, be sure to unset it before running gojira. gojira assumes that `$KONG_PATH` indicates where to find KONG _in the container_, not on the host.

 We are also going to bind ports 8000 and 8001 to our host, so we can use them as we did on our vagrant setup.

+Note all these comands are run within a kong repo.
+To run them from outside a kong folder, you still need to provide `-k path/to/kong` on any command.

 ```
+$ cd path/to/kong
-$ gojira up -k path/to/kong -pp 8000:8000 -pp 8001:8001
+$ gojira up -pp 8000:8000 -pp 8001:8001
 Building gojira:luarocks-3.0.4-openresty-1.13.6.2-openssl-1.1.1a

        Version info